-- be delayed in obtaining marketing approval for our product candidates; - lose the support of current or any future collaborators, requiring us to bear more of the burden of development of certain compounds; - not obtain marketing approval at all; - obtain marketing approval in some countries and not in others; - obtain approval for indications or patient populations that are not as broad as we intend or desire; - obtain approval with labeling that includes significant use or distribution restrictions or safety warnings; - be subject to additional post-marketing testing requirements; - · be subject to increased pricing pressure; or - have the product removed from the market after obtaining marketing approval.
+- be delayed in obtaining marketing approval for our product candidates; - lose the support of current or any future collaborators, requiring us to bear more of the burden of development of certain compounds; - not obtain marketing approval at all; - obtain marketing approval in some countries and not in others; - obtain approval for indications or patient populations that are not as broad as we intend or desire; - obtain approval with labeling that includes significant use or distribution restrictions or safety warnings; - be subject to additional post-marketing testing requirements; - be subject to increased pricing pressure; or - have the product removed from the market after obtaining marketing approval.

 In June 2017, we initiated a Phase 3 clinical study of SER-109 (ECOSPOR III) in patients with multiple recurrent CDI.
 In May 2019 we implemented modifications to the Phase 3 study design, reducing the size of the study to 188 patients.
+In March 2020, we announced that, as a result of the COVID-19 pandemic, further enrollment of ECOSPOR III would be halted with 182 patients enrolled.
+Prolonged disruptions caused by the COVID-19 pandemic could severely impact our preclinical studies and clinical trials, including by causing further difficulties or delays in initiating, enrolling, conducting or completing our planned and ongoing clinical trials.
+See "-Risks Related to Our Operations-The COVID-19 pandemic caused by the novel strain of coronavirus has adversely impacted and could continue to adversely impact, our business, including our preclinical studies and clinical trials, results of operations and financial condition."
 Additional clinical trials or changes in our development plans could cause us to incur significant development costs, delay or prevent the commercialization of SER-109 or otherwise adversely affect our business.

-Our product development costs will increase if we experience delays in clinical testing or marketing approvals.
+Our product development costs will increase if we continue to experience delays in clinical testing or marketing approvals.
 We do not know whether any of our preclinical studies or clinical trials will begin as planned, will need to be restructured or will be completed on schedule, or at all.
 Significant preclinical or clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize our product candidates or allow our competitors to bring products to market before we do, potentially impairing our ability to successfully commercialize our product candidates and harming our business and results of operations.

-If we experience delays or difficulties in the enrollment of patients in clinical trials, our receipt of necessary regulatory approvals could be delayed or prevented.
+Delays or difficulties in the enrollment of patients in clinical trials could result in our receipt of necessary regulatory approvals being delayed or prevented.